HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 Measuring web performance includes a broad set of metrics that describe how pages load, render, and respond to user input in real-world conditions.
 It is not always possible for the web to feel instantaneous due to device, network, and execution constraints.
 As a result, performance is not only about speed, but also about how an experience feels while work is in progress.
 Providing clear feedback while content loads and keeping layouts visually stable when expected helps users understand page behavior and feel in control as they interact with a website.

 These considerations have influenced the development and adoption of user-centric performance metrics called Core Web Vitals.
-These include <a hreflang="en" href="https://web.dev/articles/lcp">Largest Contentful Paint (LCP)</a>, <a hreflang="en" href="https://web.dev/articles/inp">Interaction to Next Paint (INP)</a>, and <a hreflang="en" href="https://web.dev/articles/cls">Cumulative Layout Shift (CLS)</a>, which capture key aspects of loading performance, responsiveness, and visual stability.
+These include [Largest Contentful Paint (LCP)](https://web.dev/articles/lcp), [Interaction to Next Paint (INP)](https://web.dev/articles/inp), and [Cumulative Layout Shift (CLS)](https://web.dev/articles/cls), which capture key aspects of loading performance, responsiveness, and visual stability.
 Over the last year, support for reporting Core Web Vitals, particularly INP, <a hreflang="en" href="https://www.debugbear.com/blog/firefox-safari-web-vitals">has expanded</a> beyond Chrome to include other browsers, allowing user experience to be measured more consistently across browser engines.

-These metrics are complemented by more traditional indicators such as <a hreflang="en" href="https://web.dev/articles/ttfb">Time to First Byte (TTFB)</a> and <a hreflang="en" href="https://web.dev/articles/fcp">First Contentful Paint (FCP)</a>, as well as measures of page resource loading behaviour.
+These metrics are complemented by more traditional indicators such as [Time to First Byte (TTFB)](https://web.dev/articles/ttfb) and [First Contentful Paint (FCP)](https://web.dev/articles/fcp), as well as measures of page resource loading behaviour.
 Together, this broader set of signals helps describe where performance bottlenecks tend to occur and how they relate to overall page behavior.
-A more comprehensive overview of modern web performance metrics is available at <a hreflang="en" href="https://web.dev/performance">web.dev</a>.
+A more comprehensive overview of modern web performance metrics is available at [web.dev](https://web.dev/performance).

 The **Web Almanac performance** chapter examines these signals at scale across devices and network conditions to provide a data-driven view of the state of web performance.
 By analyzing real-world data, it highlights where the web is improving, where challenges remain, and which patterns are associated with better user experiences.
 This year's analysis also includes emerging performance features such as [Early Hints](https://developer.chrome.com/docs/web-platform/early-hints) and [Speculation Rules](https://developer.chrome.com/docs/web-platform/implementing-speculation-rules).

 ### Data Sources and Methodology

-This chapter draws on data from the [HTTP Archive](https://httparchive.org/faq) and the [Chrome UX Report (CrUX)](https://developer.chrome.com/docs/crux), combining lab-based measurements with real-user performance data.
+This chapter draws on data from the <a hreflang="en" href="https://httparchive.org/faq">HTTP Archive</a> and the [Chrome UX Report (CrUX)](https://developer.chrome.com/docs/crux), combining lab-based measurements with real-user performance data.
 The HTTP Archive collects Chrome-based page load data via WebPageTest, providing detailed insight into how pages behave under controlled conditions, while CrUX reflects real-world user experiences collected from Chrome users.
 The primary analysis is based on measurements from July 2025 and spans millions of websites and a large volume of page loads across the web.
 Additional details on data collection and methodology are available in the [Web Almanac methodology documentation](../2025/methodology).

 ## Core Web Vitals Summary